OldMensch/auto_accountant/DEV NOTES.md

 ### Design/GUI

+* MEMENTO CHANGE NOTIFICATION
+	- add a little text message to the bottom-bar, when undo/redo triggered, it pops up displaying a message for 5, 10 or so seconds
+	- might also be able to have other messages in it

 * INFO/STATS INTEGRATION: Integrate info/stats panels into the main window where the GRID is currently

 - NEW VIEW: WALLETS